 Species of coffee shrubs that produce Arabica coffee beans.
 These shrubs grow best at high altitudes (between 1,220 and 1,830 meters above sea level).
-Arabica beans are used by professionals and cafes, and are considered by most of those who sell it, the finest and best coffee.
+Arabica beans are used by professionals and cafes, and are considered by most of those who sell it, as the finest and best coffee.

 The person who works at the espresso machine and who makes espresso and espresso-based drinks.

 Many of the types of fine coffee are grown at high altitudes.
-Plants grown at higher altitudes mature more slowly and give beans a more concentrated and intense flavor.
+Plants grown at higher altitudes mature more slowly and give beans with a more concentrated and intense flavor.